Yoast/archive/readme.txt

 = 1.9.2 =

+Release Date: August 4th, 2016

 * Bugfixes
 	* Fixes a security issue where an admin could XSS another admin by saving a setting.
 	* Fixes a PHP notice in the settings and on the frontend.
+	* Fixes a bug where the translations where not loaded.

+* Enhancements
+	* Adds seven new translations.

 = 1.9.1 =